-Last year, lyric-website Genius accused Google of ripping off its lyric transcriptions to use in Search even catching Google “red-handed” in the act.
-After that matter went to court in December, Google has come out on top in the lawsuit from Genius.
+In 2019, lyric-website Genius accused Google of ripping off its lyric transcriptions to use in Search even catching Google “red-handed” in the act.
+Following a court case win in 2020, Google has once again prevailed in court over this matter.

 You can read the full lawsuit memorandum at THR, but with the case having been dismissed, Google will not be required to pay damages to Genius.
 This also notably comes just a couple of weeks after this case was brought up in a federal hearing.